-The Wasatch Junior Livestock program provides an opportunity for 4-H and FFA youth to raise and sell a market beef, lamb, or hog at the Wasatch County Fair Junior Livestock Auction.
-Youth must be enrolled in 4-H or participating in an FFA program at Wasatch High School.
+The Cache Junior Livestock program provides an opportunity for 4-H and FFA youth to raise and sell a market beef, lamb, hog or a commercial dairy heifer at the Cache County Fair Junior Livestock Auction.
+Youth must be enrolled in 4-H or participating in an FFA program at Mountain Crest or Sky View High School.

 Each year, many of the same questions come up regarding participation in the market livestock program.
 Here are some general guidelines.
 Contact the 4-H Office for a complete list of guidelines and rules.
 Please enroll in 4-H early to assure that you receive important project information.

 Age – All exhibitors must be in the third grade, and not less than 8 years of age on October 1, of the 4-H year.
 (The 4-H year is from October 1 through September 30)

 Group Affiliation – Exhibitors must be enrolled in 4-H or FFA when beginning the project.